 Vertigo & Dizziness

-Prior to treatment, a full assessment of the craniosacral system and medical history will be evaluated to determine if craniosacral therapy is the most effective treatment choice for a patient's injuries.
+Following the assessment, a complete review of the findings and a discussion if craniosacral therapy is the most effective treatment for a patient's injuries and recovery will occur.

 The Craniosacral System

 For more information on craniosacral therapy, please visit: The Upledger Institute